Foreshore Heritage Walk Tour - FREE

 Join us on a trip down memory lane whilst taking in the sights along the Mandurah foreshore.

-This FREE leisurely walking tour is 1 hour in duration and runs on Fridays and Saturdays at 11.00am .
+This FREE leisurely walking tour is 1 hour in duration and runs on Fridays and Saturdays at 11.00am - Bookings are essential .
 The tour commences at the Mandurah Community Museum.

 The Foreshore Heritage Tour provides information on the history of Mandurah's pioneer settlers and an accurate portrayal of life as it once was.
 The informative narration showcases the past and present, Mandurah's indigenous cultural history, places of interest, pioneer families, their homes and their stories, community art installations and much much more